sergeshustoff/dikt/README.md

         @Provided fun provideSomething(): Something
     }

+### @ProvidesByConstructor

+Dependencies of types listed in this annotation parameters will be provided by constructor when required.
+Might be applied to the whole module or to a single function

+#### Example:

+    class SomeDependency

+    class Something(val dependency: SomeDependency)

+    @DiModule
+    @ProvidesByConstructor(SomeDependency::class)
+    class MyModule {
+        @Create fun provideSomething(): Something
+    }

 ### @DiModule

 Tells compiler plugin to support @Create, @CreateCached and @Provided annotations in this class and to use methods and properties in this class as dependencies.